• About Texas Travel Talk

 These beautiful flowers grow tall, with bright yellow petals in the summer and fall, making a landscape appealing to the eye.
 Sunflowers are perennials, meaning they return each year, and bloom for 8-12 weeks.
 Heck, we have some growing wild in our backyard!

-Looking to Grow Your Sunflowers?
+Looking to Grow Your Own Sunflowers?

 If you’re looking to grow sunflowers, it’s best to plant the seeds in late spring after the last signs of frost, and you’ll have beautiful sunflowers in mid-summer (early June) through the first frost during the sunflower season.
 And next year, they will grow again, and you’ll probably see more stalks.